- Visit

 $4 per student

-The outdoors is a wonderment to the senses and offers endless opportunities to explore found natural objects (with the help of a few carefully planned tools).
+The outdoors is a wonderment to the senses and offers endless opportunities for exploration.
+Two different Early Explorer programs are offered.

 Field investigations are more meaningful to students when they are integrated into their curriculum: therefore we recommend several texts and associated activities to enrich your students' experience.